nyuvis/patient-viz/readme.md

 ```

 if `apt-get` is available on your system.
-Installing `psycopg2` on MacOS may fail.
+On MacOS the installation of the dependency `psycopg2` may fail.
 In this case please refer to the
 [psycopg installation guide](http://initd.org/psycopg/docs/install.html).

 Note: Dependency installation may require sudo rights and will prompt as needed.